 What could you do to put your brand in a category of its own?
-Here are five ways you might differentiate your business:
+Here are six ways you might differentiate your business:

 Is there something you could offer that none of your competitors can?
 Perhaps it’s a proprietary design you created, an exclusive supplier you work with, or a product made from local ingredients.

 Are there attributes of your product or service that, if amplified, would make your offering the top performer in some way?
 For example, could you make a change to become the fastest, yummiest, longest-lasting, or deliver the greatest results for your customers?

 This is the “better mousetrap” method of differentiation, relying on massive improvement of a single attribute of your offering.
 Just make sure it’s an attribute your would-be customers find especially appealing!

 Could you become known for providing:

 - Especially competent, courteous, and helpful customer service?